 *Academic Year is the period from September 1 through April 30.

-**“Student” means any student who has paid ancillary fees as part of their academic program; "Member” refers to those who also have a full Hart House fitness centre membership.
+**“Student” means any University of Toronto student who has paid ancillary fees as part of their academic program; "Member” refers to those who have a full Hart House fitness centre membership.

 *** SPRING/Summer sessions are not included in the Academic Year registration fee and must be purchased separately.
 You are a student or Hart House member in the summer if you were one during the preceding academic year.